New Music Monday: Lucas de Mulder, Elsa Nilsson, Kandace Springs & More - JAZZIZ Magazine

 Lucas de Mulder with The New Mastersounds, “Ginger Beat”

 Madrid-based guitarist Lucas de Mulder fuses jazz and instrumental soul effortlessly, winking gracefully at such artists as Grant Green, on his new single “Ginger Beat.”
-Produced by Eddie Roberts of The New Mastersounds, and featuring the British band’s keyboardist Joe Tatton and drummer Simon Allen plus Nate Edgar on electric bass, this is also the first single off a full-length cross-continental record that will be released on Color Red early in 2020.
+Produced by Eddie Roberts of The New Mastersounds, and featuring the British band’s keyboardist Joe Tatton and drummer Simon Allen plus Nate Edgar on electric bass, this is also the first single off a full-length cross-continental record that will be released on Color Red later this year.
 “As soon as we recorded the song we knew it would be the first single, it represents very well the whole album,” says de Mulder.

 Elsa Nilsson, “Hindsight”